-I am a postdoctoral research fellow in Computer Science at Stanford University where I work with Jure Leskovec and collaborate with biomedical research departments around the world.
+I am a postdoctoral research fellow in Computer Science at Stanford University where I work with Jure Leskovec and collaborate closely with major biomedical research departments worldwide.
 I am also a Chan Zuckerberg Biohub postdoctoral researcher.

 I received a Ph.D. in Computer Science from University of Ljubljana in 2015 while also researching at Imperial College London, University of Toronto, Baylor College of Medicine, and Stanford University.
 I obtained a B.Sc. in Computer Science and Mathematics in 2012.